permutationlock/libaven/README.md

 The formatter will pretty-print preprocessor directives and macros, but it places heavy restrictions on their use.
 Firstly, the '##' operator is not allowed.
-Moreover, preprocessor directives all be a '#' followed by an identifier (or an 'if' or 'else' keyword), and then either a valid expression, a (non-terminated) statement or declaration, an initializer list, a header path, or any single token.
-Moreover, the source file must be parseable C (without semantic analysis) when all preprocessor directive lines removed.
+Preprocessor directives must all be a '#' followed by an identifier (or an 'if' or 'else' keyword), and then either a valid expression, a (non-terminated) statement or declaration, an initializer list, a header path, or any single token.
+Moreover, the source file must be parseable C (without semantic analysis) even when all preprocessor directive lines removed.

 In practice, most files follow these rules unless they make use of compiler